The Ultimate 7-Day Peru Itinerary: Lima, Cusco, and Beyond

 Day Trip from Ollantaytambo to Machu Picchu

-Day 4 was a dream come true!
-We went to visit the iconic Incan city, Machu Picchu.
+This day was a dream come true!
+We visited the iconic Incan city of Machu Picchu.
 It is known as the Lost City of the Incas because the Spaniards never discovered it.

-Machu Picchu is one of the New Seven Wonders of the World, so visiting Machu Picchu should be at the top of everyone’s Peru itinerary.
-There is a lot that goes into visiting Machu Picchu.
+Machu Picchu is one of the New Seven Wonders of the World, so it’s no surprise that visiting this iconic site is the highlight of any 7-day Peru itinerary.
+There’s a lot that goes into planning your visit, but the experience is unforgettable

 Day 5 (Cusco):